Check our Calendar for all tours and departure dates

 Even though this tour is considered easy, the 2% grade uphill for part of the ride does require some leg and lung effort.
 If you do not like the word “hill”, please look at our other easy bike tours OR: hire an E-bike!

 E-bikes are a great way to do this tour without worrying about the effort it might take.
 E-bikes are trendy in Europe!
 They make biking as easy as you like it to be, still giving you the exercise and experience you are looking for.
-The type of e-bikes we use is supporting you a bit, or more, or a lot.
-You choose, and you still pedalling!
+The type of e-bikes we use supports you a bit, or more, or a lot.
+You choose, and you’re still pedalling!
 It stops when you stop!
 Save and easy.
 If you only think of hiring one because of the hills, you might hire one just for the first part of this tour.

 Day